ambiata/helm-charts/charts/minio-manager/README.md

 This chart manages buckets, users and access rights for [Minio](https://min.io/) on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 This chart only handles the creation of these resources.
 It does not manage their deletions.

+To use the `versioning` option on bucket creation, the deployed minio must be [distributed](https://docs.min.io/docs/distributed-minio-quickstart-guide.html).

 ## Prerequisites

 - Kubernetes 1.12+